-For the period beginning January 1, 2018, the Credit Union has adopted IFRS 9 - Financial Instruments (IFRS 9) and classifies its financial assets in the following measurement categories: FVTPL, FVOCI, or amortized cost.
-Financial liabilities accounted for at FVTPL and all derivative financial instruments continue to be measured at fair value.
+The consolidated financial statements have been prepared on the historical cost basis, except for those instruments which fall under the standard of IFRS 9 - Financial Instruments (IFRS 9).
+Under IFRS 9, the Credit Union classifies its financial assets in the following measurement categories: Fair value through profit or loss (FVTPL), fair value through other comprehensive income (FVOCI), or amortized cost.
+Financial liabilities are accounted for at FVTPL and all derivative financial instruments are measured at fair value.